 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon, salmon meal, potatoes, peas, canola oil (preserved with mixed tocopherols source of vitamin E), tomato pomace (source of lycopene), pumpkin, organic quinoa seed, flax seed (source of omega 3 fatty acids), alfalfa meal, natural flavors, egg product, blueberries, salt, potassium chloride, salmon oil (source of omega 3 fatty acids), kelp meal, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), niacin, calcium pantothenate, vitamin A supplement, ascorbic acid (source of vitamin C), pyridoxine hydrochloride (source of vitamin B6), thiamine mononitrate (source of vitamin B1), riboflavin supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, zinc amino acid chelate, ferrous sulfate, iron amino acid chelate, manganous sulfate, manganese amino acid chelate, copper sulfate, copper amino acid chelate, sodium selenite, calcium iodate), lecithin, rosemary extract, sage extract, pineapple stem (source of bromelain), papain, dried Bacillus subtilis fermentation product, dried Aspergillus oryzae fermentation product
+Ingredients: Chicken, chicken meal, garbanzo beans, peas, pea flour, dried tomato pomace, chicken fat (preserved with mixed tocopherols), sweet potato, flaxseed (source of omega 3), natural flavor, salmon oil, carrots, bell pepper, celery, potassium chloride, quinoa seed, dried egg product, salt, kelp meal, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), l-ascorbyl-2-polyphosphate (source of vitamin C), biotin, niacin, calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), minerals (zinc sulfate, ferrous sulfate, iron amino acid chelate, zinc amino acid chelate, selenium yeast, copper amino acid chelate, copper sulfate, manganese sulfate, manganese amino acid chelate, calcium iodate), garlic, parsley, spinach, rosemary extract, sage extract, pineapple stem (source of bromelain), papain, dehydrated Lactobacillus acidophilus fermentation product, dehydrated Lactobacillus casei fermentation product, dehydrated Bifidobacterium thermophilum fermentation product, dehydrated Enterococcus faecium fermentation product

 After processing, this item would probably account for a smaller part of the total content of the finished product.